haasr/lrbc_site/README.md

 You will notice several options which I will do my best to begin documenting, however, the ones you will access most frequently are those under "Manage Pages".
 These control the content of the navigation and footer and each page.
-The "Nav & Footer" form also allows you to select which pages are accessible and which you may want to keep hidden.
+The "Site Look" form also allows you to select which pages are accessible and which you may want to keep hidden.
 I also highly recommend filling out the SEO information once this app is running in production so your website will get found.